 Effect of vibratory stimulation training on maximal force and flexibility

-Seven articles on PainSci cite Issurin 1994: 1.
+Seven pages on PainSci cite Issurin 1994: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Quite a Stretch 3.
 The Complete Guide to Neck Pain & Cricks 4.
 Proprioception, the True Sixth Sense 5.
 Complete Guide to Frozen Shoulder 6.
 Vibration Therapies, from Massage Guns to Jacuzzis 7.
 “Windows of Opportunity” in Rehab

 PainSci commentary on Issurin 1994: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.